vda-lab/vda-lab.github.io/_posts/2015-10-12-hands-on-data-visualization-using-p5.md

 *Figure 5 - Odd and even lines*

 ### Exercise data
-The data for this exercise concerns **flight information** between different cities.
+The data for this exercise can be downloaded [here]({{site.baseurl}}/assets/flights.csv) and concerns **flight information** between different cities.
 Each entry in the dataset contains the following fields:

 * from_airport
 * from_city